 Study suggests cell phone use is the cause of more than 50% of car wrecks.

 Cell phones are distracting when you’re driving, and a recent study suggests that this distraction is responsible for over 50 percent of the car accidents happening on our roads.
-Our St. Louis car accident lawyer discusses the gravity of this problem in detail.

 There has been a lot of in-depth research into the ill-effects of cell phone use when driving.
 A recent study found that a driver using a phone while driving is distracted for an average of two minutes fifteen seconds.
 Considering a lapse of concentration of just a split second can result in a fatal accident, this is very troubling.